 1. Ticketing systems

 Ticketing systems are fundamental to IT support because they serve as the backbone for managing user requests and incident resolution.
 These tools allow IT teams to log, categorize, prioritize, and track issues from submission to resolution.
-Every IT department needs a robust ticketing system to manage the volume of support requests efficiently and ensure that nothing slips through the cracks.
+Every IT department needs a robust help desk software to manage the volume of support requests efficiently and ensure that nothing slips through the cracks.

 Some advanced ticketing systems come with automation features, such as automatic ticket assignment to the appropriate team members or sending status updates to users.
 Additionally, integrations with other tools, such as knowledge bases or Asset Management platforms, make ticketing systems even more valuable.
 With these tools, teams can handle large volumes of requests without losing track of important details.